Orioles Spring Training

 The stadium's only scoreboard is in right-center field and is a double-decker, with the large high-definition video screen on top of the traditional line score board.

-After long lacking space for an official team shop, in 2011 an air-conditioned walk-in one opened in a dedicated space near the home plate gate.
+An air-conditioned walk-in team shop is near the home plate gate.
 It's simply referred to as the Orioles Team Store.

 Practice Fields Four practice fields are directly behind the stadium's outfield wall.
 Simply numbered 1 through 4, the fields are where the Orioles train prior to the beginning of their spring training game schedule.